PlumpMath/iot-hub-c-m0wifi-getstartedkit/README.md

  - RTCZero (download it [here](https://github.com/arduino-libraries/RTCZero))

  To install them, click on the `Sketch -> Include Library -> Manage Libraries`.
 Search for each library using the box in the upper-right to filter your search, click on the found library, and click the "Install" button.
+ Or if you have downloaded them from the links above go to 'Sketch -> Include Library -> Add .ZIP Library'

  We will also need the latest Azure IoT Library.